DevDashers/dashboard-frontend/README.md

  DevDashers Dashboard - Front End is a web application using React, Bootstrap/MaterialUI.
 Create, Update, and Delete To-Do Lists, Generate Random Meme images, gives users a random code challenge each day.
 This Repo will be the backend of an application, creating calls to various APIs and MongoDB Cloud.

+**Version**:

+1.1.0 - First full functionality launch!
-**Version**: 1.0.0 - Repo Setup and Front end Connected to Backend API
+1.0.0 - Repo Setup and Front end Connected to Backend API

 ## Getting Started